 Whether you are embarking on a fun-filled vacation, or on the go for work, crowded roads and airports are inevitable, and while traveling can be amazing, it can also be stressful and take a toll on your health.
 Here are ten tips to help you stay healthy when you’re on the road and in the air.

 6. Pack a travel-size health kit.
-Whether you’re in the car, on the plane, bus or train, you never know when you or someone around you may start feeling unwell.
-Packing a travel size bag with an assortment of vitamins and general medications can really be a lifesaver.
-Be sure to bring any prescription medication you usually take but also consider packing anti-motion sickness tablets, medicine for pain or fever such as aspirin or ibuprofen, as well as antihistamines, antacid, and antidiarrheal medication.
-Having medicine on hand while mid-flight or bus ride can really make a difference.
+Whether you’re in the car, on the plane, bus, or train, you never know when you or someone around you may start feeling unwell.
+Packing a travel-size bag with an assortment of vitamins and general medications can really be a lifesaver.
+Be sure to bring any prescription medication you usually take, but also consider packing anti-motion sickness tablets, medicine for pain or fever, such as aspirin or ibuprofen as well as antihistamines, antacid, and antidiarrheal medication.
+Having medicine on hand while mid-flight or on a bus ride can really make a difference.

 7. Brush those teeth!
 This may not be applicable if you are traveling for only a couple hours during the day, but if you have a long trip ahead, definitely don’t forget to pack an accessible toothbrush and toothpaste in your carry-on.
 Brushing your teeth after waking up from a long nap or eating a meal helps wash away any bacteria that may be building up in your mouth, keeping the area clean and free from germs.
 Also, your neighbor and other travel companions will thank you for the fresh breath.